wrmay/cloudmaker/README.md

 Digital Ocean account, it is uploaded.
 2. The servers are provisioned.
 3. The requested DNS records are created / verified for each server.
-If there is already a record with the requested name, provisioning will fail.
+If there is already a record with the requested name, mapped to another server, provisioning will fail.
+If the provisioned server supports  ipv6 then an 'AAAA' record will be created pointing to its ipv6 interface (in addition to an 'A' record pointing to its ipv4 interface).
 4. The networking configuration of any provisioned droplets is written back into _cloud.json_.